-Over the past year, the rise of COVID-19 has revealed the important role lawmakers play in keeping citizens healthy and safe.
+Over the past two years, the rise of COVID-19 has revealed the important role lawmakers play in keeping citizens healthy and safe.
 Carlos has always taken this role very seriously, which is why it was no surprise he became one of the most vocal proponents of public safety measures when COVID first began to spread.
 But Carlos understands the government’s commitment to keeping citizens healthy cannot start and end with one disease.
 Floridians face many more threats every day – from HIV to outrageous medical bills – that our leaders should be doing everything in their power to fight.

-The affects COVID-19 have had on Florida are heartbreaking.
+The effects COVID-19 have had on Florida are heartbreaking.
 Thousands have lost their jobs and struggled to receive unemployment benefits, small businesses have faced falling profits with little relief from the government, and we’ve all had to sacrifice our normal ways of life.
-But worst of all, over 12,000 of our fellow Floridians have died.
+But worst of all, over 60,000 of our fellow Floridians have died.
 Carlos finds this unacceptable, which is why he has been a vocal proponent for public safety measures designed to stop COVID’s spread.
 These measures have included increased transparency in state reporting, mask mandates, mandatory sick leave, and business/beach closings.
 Beating COVID is an effort that requires everyone to buy in, and Carlos has led the charge of encouraging just that from the government and everyday people alike.

 Unfortunately, COVID isn’t the only disease Floridians need to worry about.
 The state has been plagued by one of the worst HIV epidemics in the US as well.
 Throughout his time in office, Carlos has also shown himself to be one of the most passionate advocates for HIV prevention and care.
 In 2017, Carlos proposed a bill which would have prohibited the increase of copayments and deductibles if the policyholder were diagnosed with HIV.
 Such a ban would have helped the thousands of Floridians struggling with HIV afford care and stop the disease’s progression.
 In 2018, Carlos co-sponsored the HIV Prevention Justice Act which would have made the sexual transmission of HIV without first warning one’s partner a crime.